arialdomartini/arialdomartini.github.io/_posts/state-monad-for-the-rest-of-us/2024-07-01-state-monad-for-the-rest-of-us-4.md

 This means:

-* Do not mutate any variable.
+* You don't mutate any variable.
-* Write `index` so that it is referential transparent.
+* You write `index` so that it is referential transparent.

 About the last comment, here's a trick you can use: whatever function you write, if it is pure, given the same argument it must always return